Russia’s drone army contains heaps of Western electronics. Can the U.S. cut them off?

 Without those parts, said Spleeters, who summarized his findings in a report, Russia would have found it “much more difficult to produce and operate the drones, for sure.”

 As tensions mount over a possible Russian invasion of Ukraine, U.S. officials are considering trade sanctions designed to deprive Russia of foreign-made computer chips and electronics.
-Spleeters’ investigation shows how profoundly the ban could hurt Russia’s military — and why it might be hard to pull off.
+Spleeters’s investigation shows how profoundly the ban could hurt Russia’s military — and why it might be hard to pull off.

 Russia is known for its scientists and hackers but makes little of its own electronics or computer hardware, relying largely on imports.
 Yet blocking the flow of these goods could prove difficult.